Jackson-Pratt (JP) Surgical Drain

-- Mark down in a notebook the time and how much fluid you empty.
+- Write down in a notebook the time and how much fluid you empty.
 The number of times you have to empty the drain will depend on the type of surgery you had and what your care team taught you.

 - Sometimes the fluid that goes into the tubing can have stringy pieces that block the tube from draining into the bulb.
 Your provider may teach you how to “strip” or “milk” the tubing.
 Stripping/milking the tube is a way to gently massage the tubing to clear any blockages.
 Ask your provider if and how you should do this.